huimiu/tab-dashboard/README.md

 ## Step 1: Define the widget model

-Define a data model based on the business scenario, and put it in `tabs/src/models`.The widget model defined according to the data you want to display in the widget.
+Define a data model based on the business scenario, and put it in `tabs/src/models` folder.
+The widget model defined according to the data you want to display in the widget.
 Here's a sample data model:

 ```typescript
 export interface ModelItem {